History of Haiti: Boyer's domination of Hispaniola (1820–1843)

 In exchange for diplomatic recognition from France, Boyer was forced to pay a huge indemnity for the loss of French property during the revolution.
 To pay for this, he had to float loans in France, putting Haiti into a state of debt.
 Boyer attempted to enforce production through the Code Rural, enacted in 1826, but peasant freeholders, mostly former revolutionary soldiers, had no intention of returning to the forced labor they fought to escape.
 By 1840, Haiti had ceased to export sugar entirely, although large amounts continued to be grown for local consumption as taffia-a raw rum.
 However, Haiti continued to export coffee, which required little cultivation and grew semi-wild.

-The 1842 Cap-Haïtien earthquake destroyed the city, and the Sans-Souci Palace, killing 10,000 people.
+The 1842 Cap-Haïtien earthquake destroyed the city of Cap-Haïtien and the Sans-Souci Palace, killing about 5,000 people – roughly half the town's inhabitants – with some 300 more drowned by the tsunami that followed.
 This was the third major earthquake to hit Western Hispaniola following the 1751 and 1770 Port-au-Prince earthquakes, and the last until the devastating earthquake of 2010.